SummerbreezePaku/murrisupportco/readme.md

 - client would like a privacy statement link in the footer
 - client would like a feedback page
 - client would like a services page that outline the services they provide at their company
+- in the about page client would like a sub page of Meet the Team that includes an introduction of the team.
+- client would like a covid page that outlines how they as a company commodate clients and adjust their services according to covid-19